viamrobotics/viam-python-sdk/README.md

 Next, select the `CONNECT` tab in the Viam Web UI, and copy the boilerplate code from the section labeled `Python SDK`.

 To ensure the installation succeeded and the systems are functional, save and run this simple program.
 If the program runs successfully, the python-sdk is properly installed, the `viam-server` instance on your robot is alive, and the computer running the program is able to connect to that instance.

+> **Note**
+> Connecting to the viam-server can be done using either WebRTC (default) or direct connection.
+Currently, connecting over WebRTC is guaranteed on the local network.
+WebRTC for remote connections, however, is not guaranteed and may fail indeterminately.

 ## Examples
 Read the [Example Usage](https://python.viam.dev/examples/example.html) page, to learn how to access a component, build a custom component, and expose